 The African penguin is native to the south and west coasts of Africa.
 The IUCN has listed African penguins as endangered.
 It’s estimated that the current population of African penguins consists of 70,000 breeding pairs; this is 10% of the population that existed in 1900.
 Their population decline is mainly attributed to oil spills, habitat destruction, and competition for food.

 In the wild, their average lifespan is around 15-20 years, but in captivity they can live much longer.
-The MRZ has one of the oldest penguins in captivity at age 37.
+The MRZ has the oldest penguin in the US at age 40.

 The Diana monkey is native to the forests of Western Africa.
 It is one of the most threatened, yet least known monkeys in Africa.
 The US-ESA classifies the Diana monkey as endangered.
 Its wild population is decreasing due to habitat loss and hunting.
 Increases in human settlement in the native forested areas have caused drastic deforestation.
 In the wild, their average lifespan is up to 20 years, but in captivity they can live up to 35 years.